cs1302uga/cs1302-gallery/README.md

 **Putting it all Together:**

+- [ ] Consider using a list or array to help you access the various `ImageView` objects in your scene; making new `ImageView` objects all the time is _not_ reccommended.
 - [ ] Make the buttons work at a basic level (you can decide what basic is).
 - [ ] Make the progress bar work (requires careful consideration of the threading required by some of your app's event handlers).